Skip to main content

 The Markdown Skill (Evolution #52)

 A user asked KRAIT to format notes as markdown.
 The agent recognized it lacked this capability, generated a skill using the earmark Elixir library, and passed all seven KRAIT rules on the first attempt.
-Total evolution time: 4.2 seconds from proposal to merge.
+The result was a clean pull request ready for human review.

 The SSH Key Rejection (Evolution #47)